Yuliang-Liu/Curve-Text-Detector/README.md

 3. cd ROOT/lib make (based on python2)
 4. pip install shapely.
 (Enable computing polygon intersection.)

+## Advertisement
+Our recent Mask TTD can achieve 78% F-measure in this SCUT-CTW1500 dataset under the same setting, which can also achieve superior performance on many benchmark datasets.
+The paper would be released later.

 ## Feedback
 Suggestions and opinions of this dataset (both positive and negative) are greatly welcome.
 Please contact the authors by sending email to
 `liu.yuliang@mail.scut.edu.cn`.